ThinkDataEd/curriculum/docs/unit4/lesson10.md

 7. Team discussion question:

-    **Using the equation of the line of best fit provided, how can we predict the height of a student whose arm span is 67 inches?**
+    <center>**Using the equation of the line of best fit provided, how can we predict the height of
+    a student whose arm span is 67 inches?**</center>

     100. What was the actual height for someone with an arm span of 67 inches? <span style="color:grey">***Answer: There are three points on our Arm Span vs Height scatterplot at an arm span of 67 inches; 66-inch height, 67-inch height, and 70-inch height.***</span>